dfeagans/Reference-Files/Reference/Blender.md

 - **Alt+a** = deselects all.
 - **Ctrl+i** = Inverts selection.

+# Collections and Oultiner Manipulation #
+- **Shift+m** - While in Object mode, if you hit shift-m, it will offer to move those objects to a different or new collection group.
+- **Restriction Toggles** - The filter symbol in the top right is very useful for showing the "Selectable" button next to each object.
+Very useful for making an object unselectable when you don't want to snap to it for example.
+- **Parents** - To make one object a parent of the other (so that if the parent moves the child follows for example), you select the child, then the parent, and thhen hit Ctrl-p and then "Object (Keep Transform).
+It will move the object in the outliner under the parent object.

 # Visibility #
 - **h** = hide selected.
 Visibility affects feature creation like edge loop construction and l-selection.
 Meaning hiding things temporarily is extremely useful.
 - **alt+h** = show all temporarily hidden items.
 - **Shift+h** = hide all but selected.
 - **Clipping** = you can adjust where your view gets clipped by hitting n to get the properties side bar then hit the View tab and change 'Clip Start'
+- **z** = View Mode selection wheel.
+Different presentation of what's in top-right.
+- **Alt-z** = X-ray.
+Show Whole Scene Transparent.
+Limits selection to what's visible or all.
+Also, button in the top right of viewport.
+- **Shift-z** = Wireframe mode toggle.
+- **.** - Focuses selected item on the screen i.e. Adjusts zoom so that selection fills screen.
+On numpad.
+- **5** - Toggles perspective on/off.
+On numpad.

 # Common Commands (Edit and Object Mode) #
 - **l** = selects linked elements.
 Works for vvertices, edges, surfaces. etc. Even works in UV editing.